 Ms Latchford-Couto has been teaching in the Integrated Arts Program for 10 years.
 She completed a BMus and a BEd at Queen's University.
 She teaches Instrumental Music, Guitar, Vocal and Digital Photography.
 She loves being active in all areas of school life; she is a Staff Advisor for Student Council, coaches basketball and soccer and has been a part of extracurricular music ensembles (Symphonic Band, Flute Choir and SATB Choir).
 Sherry encourages all students to develop their artistic skills to the fullest and strives to build a sense of leadership in the individual.

 Ms. Susie Clarke

 Susie Clarke is a proud graduate of the Integrated Arts Program and is thrilled to be a part of the faculty at TAS!
 She graduated from the program with a focus in Drama and Dance.
 She went on to study Arts at York University and completed her degree at Trent where she also received her Bachelor of Education.
 Ms. Clarke loves teaching dance at TAS and believes that dance has the power to be more than just about the moves.
 She encourages her students to break through their boundaries and to push themselves to achieve their personal best.
-She has a passion for making art meaningful and to building community.
+She is passionate about creating authentic learning experiences for her students, collaborating with local artists, and building community through the arts.
 Teaching in this program is truly a full circle moment for Ms. Clarke!